World Chefs: New cookbook celebrates food from Sydney diaspora

-NEW YORK There's no such thing as too many home cooks for the six Jewish women from Sydney, Australia, who met weekly to chop, stir, bake, eat and debate the merits of more than 450 family recipes harvested from their diverse community.
+NEW YORK, Oct.
+29 There's no such thing as too many home cooks for the six Jewish women from Sydney, Australia, who met weekly to chop, stir, bake, eat and debate the merits of more than 450 family recipes harvested from their diverse community.

 "The Monday Morning Cooking Club" contains the 115 recipes tested and agreed upon by the self-described feisty sisterhood, which began meeting in 2006.